paper-trail-gem/paper_trail/README.md

 derived from `type`, and for the rest, from `species`.
 We would need to research the ID numbers for versions that utilise `type` in the `object` and `object_changes` data.
 In this example let's say that those first 500 Animals had version IDs between 249 and 1124.
-These objects would have been created having an `item_type` of Animal prior to Paper Trail v9.2.
+These objects would have been created having an `item_type` of Animal prior to PR#1108.
 Of course versions representing all manner of other changes would also be intermingled along with creates and updates for Animal objects.
 Perhaps another STI model exists for Car that inherits from Vehicle, and 50 Car objects were also built around the same timeframe as Bird and Cat objects, with various creates and updates for those being referened in versions with IDs from 382 to 516.
 For Vehicle let's say that initially the inheritance_column was set to `kind`, but then it changed to something else after ID 516 in the versions table.
-In this situation, to properly use the generator then these hints can be
+In this situation, to properly use the generator then these hints can be supplied:
-supplied:

 `rails generate update_sti Animal(type):249..1124 Vehicle(kind):382..516`